ChristoKolander/Shopping-Ecommerce/README.md

 Initially used 3.1 but recently upgraded to .Net 6.

-Title a little bit off, but wanted to try out CQRS - which is the next step when finalizing, implementing Orders.
+Title a little bit off, but wanted to learn CQRS - which is the next step when finalizing, implementing Orders.

 B)